Upgrade the Nacos engine version

 Dubbo

-Dubbo version 2.7.8 contains a critical bug that creates an excessive number of Nacos client instances, leading to a surge in connections and threads.
-You must upgrade your Dubbo version before you upgrade the Nacos client.
+Dubbo version 2.7.8 has a critical bug that creates excessive Nacos client instances, leading to a surge in connections and threads.
+Upgrade your Dubbo version before upgrading the Nacos client.
 For more information, see the issue details.

 <dependency>